borisdev/resume/resume.md

 - I shadowed the data scientists to see what I could automate for them.
 - I migrated the data scientists from Mongo queries to PySpark.
-- To scale, I trained a junior data engineer to train the data scientists on the new development environment that I had setup.
+- To scale, I trained a junior data engineer to train the data scientists on the new development environment that I had set up.

 ### Start-up partner and developer at Map Decisions, 2014